mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/placements/create.md

 **Response**

-A successful response returns the details of the newly created placement, including its unique instance ID and placement `@id`.
-You can use the instance ID in later steps to update or delete your placement.
-You can use your unique placement `@id` in later tutorials to create decisions, decision rules, and fallback offers.
+A successful response returns the details of the newly created placement, and placement `id`.
+You can use the it later steps to update or delete your placement.
+You can use your unique placement `id` in later tutorials to create decisions, decision rules, and fallback offers.

 ```json
 {